Breaking News: Kier Starmer back in quarantine

-Labour leader, Sir Kier Starmer, is back in self-isolation after one of his children tested positive for Covid.
+Labour leader, Sir Kier Starmer, is back in quarantine after one of his children tested positive for Covid.

 The announcement was made two hours after the Labour leader attended the Commons PMQ’s in which Boris Johnson attended virtually due to his own period of quarantine at Chequers.